ShareChat/web-custom-scripts/Readme.md

    We get 3 tables in the console -

-   1. JSDoc Coverage - For Non Component files.
-The script looks for leading JSDoc comments for all top level blocks of a file.
+   1. JS Files Coverage - For Non Component files.
+The script looks for leading documentation comments for all top level blocks of a file.
       ( 1 scope = 1 top level block/function )

    2. Component File Coverage - A Component File is considered fully documented if it is either imported in atleast one '.stories' file or has prop types defined.